We need SPIRIT TRACKERS!

 SAVE THE DATE: The Once and Future Church, December 4-6, 2014 at BCHCCC (NOTE DATE CHANGE!!)

 Lisa Kimball and Patricia Lyons will be offering a regional version of their well received Forma keynote for everyone interested in life-long and life-wide formation and discipleship.
 Christian Educators, Faith Formation Leaders, Ministry Re/developers and Congregational Developers will want to participate in this blend of theology, game theory, Harry Potter, and practical tips for ministry.
-Watch here for registration information.
+Check out the resources from Lisa and Tricia's 2014 Forma workshop here and Watch for registration information.

 General Convention is June 25-July 3, 2015 in Salt Lake City, UT